rancher/partner-charts/README.md

 [`partner-charts-ci` documentation](https://github.com/rancher/partner-charts-ci?tab=readme-ov-file#4-run-partner-charts-ci-update).

+### How do I change the icon associated with my helm chart?

+Icons are located in the `assets/icons/` directory.
+You can see which of these icon files your helm chart uses by looking at the `icon` field of a version of your chart in `index.yaml`.
+In order to change the icon that your helm chart uses, simply replace this file and submit a pull request with this change.

 ### Who is responsible for maintaining the helm charts in this repository?

 Each SUSE partner organzation is responsible for maintaining the versions